 Thanks to generous funding from the Classics department at King's College London, the journal is an open access publication.
 As New Classicists is now available on the Directory of Open Access Journals (DOAJ), all journals and articles can also be found in libraries which subscribe to their service.

-Each article will be assessed for suitability by both the Submissions Co-Ordinator and another member of the Editorial board whose specialisation most closely fits the topic.
-An outcome will be forwarded to you within two weeks of submission.
+Each submission is assessed for suitability by both the Submissions Co-Ordinator and another member of the Editorial board whose specialisation most closely fits the topic.
+An outcome will be sent to you within two weeks of submission.
 The articles are then peer-reviewed by two established academics who specialise in the topic.
 Articles must not have been previously published or submitted to another journal for consideration.

-We are also looking for book reviews of recent works on Antiquity.
-Please contact the editor for more information if you would like to submit a book review.
+We are also looking for book reviews of recent publications on any aspect of Antiquity.
+Please contact the book review editor (firstname.lastname@example.org) with your suggestion and for more details.

 Open Access and Copyright Notice